abdullahalis/GENIUS/LOG.md

 * Started building interface for the string-db API

 # May 27 - May 31
+* Set up interface for Gecko, our protein visualization tool.
+We can now query the STRING-db with requests for data,

 # June 03 - June 07
 # June 10 - June 14
 # June 17 - June 21